mflova/mflova-coding-guidelines/python/testing/mocking.md

 However, there are specific ways to mock specific objects.
 These are detailed below.

 Important note: It is not recommended to use plain Mock() objects to replace an existing one.
 If we do, Mock will dynamically "create" any attribute that our function to test might access.
 Therefore, it is not realistic, as Mock will not raise an exception but the real object might do it.
 To solve this issue, it is recommended using the keyword argument "spec" that will create our mock object with same attributes as the object to replicate.
-However, the function `create_autospec` impleemnts a more in deep replication.
+However, the function `create_autospec` implemnts a more in deep replication.
 This same feature is available when doing `patch`.
 There is a keyword only argument called `autospec` where we can use either `True` to have same specifications as the object being replaced or we can pass another object.
+It also admits the keyword argument `instance=True/False`.
+It indicates whether if it instantiates an object or the class itself.

+For more information read: https://blog.thea.codes/my-python-testing-style-guide/

 ### Mocking specific objects